leiyunin/data-commons/docs/index.md

 Avoid showing deeper levels like food/balance in the left navigation.

 View the [Config Doc](https://observablehq.com/framework/config) for a solution.
 The Config Doc has cascading navigation itself.
 For coding tips, describe to [chat.openai.com](https://chat.openai.com).

+TO DO: Is there a way to turn off the datetime update in the "dist" file when the file has not changed?
 <br>

 ## Goal Visualization